liulei1009/liulei1009.github.io/_posts/2021-12-22-paper-arctic-tec.md

 ---
-title:  "Our paper entitled [Arctic TEC Mapping Using Integrated LEO-based GNSS-R and Ground-based GNSS Observations: A Simulation Study] is accepted by IEEE TGRS"
+title:  "Our paper about Arctic Ionospheric TEC Mapping is accepted by IEEE TGRS"
 specifics: "paper"
 mathjax: true
 author: lei
 category: Paper
 ---

-Lei's [new paper](https://ieeexplore.ieee.org/document/9663187) about Arctic TEC Mapping is out now in *IEEE Transactions on Geoscience and Remote Sensing*
+Lei's [new paper](https://ieeexplore.ieee.org/document/9663187) entitled Arctic TEC Mapping Using Integrated LEO-based GNSS-R and Ground-based GNSS Observations: A Simulation Study is out now in *IEEE Transactions on Geoscience and Remote Sensing*